mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 There are few preprocessing optimisations one could also apply but that we *won't* consider further here.

-The first is to move the computation of the frozen layers to the input provider so that its the output of the flatten layer that is shared with the servers instead of the pixels of the images.
+The first is to move the computation of the frozen layers to the input provider so that it's the output of the flatten layer that is shared with the servers instead of the pixels of the images.
 In this case the layers are said to perform *feature extraction* and we could potentially also use more powerful layers.
 However, if we want to keep the model proprietary then this adds significant complexity as the parameters now have to be distributed to the clients in some form.

 Another typical approach to speed up training is to first apply dimensionality reduction techniques such as a [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis).
 This approach is taken in the encrypted setting in [BSS+'17](https://eprint.iacr.org/2017/857).